weaddquality/gsharp/Installer/G# Framework ReadMe.txt

 ## RELEASE HISTORY ##

+G# Framework 1.9.0
+* New: Possibility to clone G#Object root
+* New: Possibility to change inheritance to clone of G#Object
+* New: Possibility create derived classes to clone of G#Object
+* Bugfix: Create method shall clone from template with scripting

 G# Framework 1.8.4
 * Bugfix: Malleable method (.vim): remove extension in icon method name.
 * Change inheritance: Should be a info dialog after change.